GI4005A - Introduction to International Relations (2018/19)

 Materials for use in class will be posted at least one week in advance on line to allow students to reflect on the subject and prepare.
 Questions for class discussion will be available from the beginning of the module via the Module Booklet available on weblearn, which will include a list of resources students can use to answer the questions and study the subject in greater depth.

 Skills development will form a central component of the module, including specific sessions on essay preparation and writing, complimenting skills workshops featured on other Level Four modules provided by PIR.

-Two activity weeks will also form part of the syllabus, allowing further skills development and subject-specific study.
+An activity week will also form part of the syllabus, allowing further skills development and subject-specific study.

 Upon completion of this module students will be better equipped to:

-The summative assessment will be an essay, 2,000 words long, due in week 15.
-The essay will provide students with the opportunity to submit a major piece of work of their choosing on a key topic covered in the module.
+The second summative assessment will be an essay, 1,500 words long due in week 15.
+The essay will provide students with the opportunity to submit a major piece of work of their choosing on a key topic covered in the first half of the module.
 This will enable students to build on the formative writing exercise and to develop further many of the employability skills introduced during the module, reflecting on what they have learnt and making use of constructive feedback.